 In the accommodation business, Daiwa Resort Co., Ltd. opened DAIWA ROYAL HOTEL D-CITY in two locations in Osaka and one in Nagoya.
 This is a new style of hotel easy for women and tourists to use and enjoy their stay.
 Daiwa Resort also opened DAIWA ROYAL HOTEL GRANDE KYOTO as its flagship hotel.
-Daiwa Royal Co., Ltd. opened four new hotels, including the Daiwa Roynet Hotel TOKYO-ARIAKE—the company’s largest hotel in terms of the number of guest rooms—as part of its strategy of developing hotels that take into account regional characteristics and the unique features of each particular location.
+Daiwa Royal Co., Ltd. opened six new hotels, including the Daiwa Roynet Hotel TOKYO-ARIAKE—the company’s largest hotel in terms of the number of guest rooms—as part of its strategy of developing hotels that take into account regional characteristics and the unique features of each particular location.

-In our fitness club business, Sports Club NAS Co., Ltd. opened the Sports Club NAS Nishi-Kasai (Tokyo), featuring the company’s first women-only floor under the name of BEAUTY AREA.
+In our fitness club business, Sports Club NAS Co., Ltd. opened two new facilities— including the Sports Club NAS Nishi-Kasai (Tokyo), featuring the company’s first women-only floor under the name of BEAUTY AREA.

 As a result, net sales for this segment amounted to 716,175 million yen (+12.4% year on year), while operating income came to 32,505 million yen (+41.3% year on year).